 Will promote resulting content to email newsletter subscribers, Twitter followers, and Facebook fans, as well as targeted outreach to other media outlets, aggregators, and bloggers for repost.

-5. Please provide a simple budget breakdown in a separate document.It’s
+5. Please provide a simple budget breakdown in a separate document clarifying what resources you will invest on reporting, production and impact.
+It’s OK to produce a 2-scenario budget (low-end and high-end).
+You may use the accompanying form or provide one of your own.

-Note: We don’t want you spending hours on a budget, but would like to know how/where you’re going to invest resources in reporting, production and impact.
-OK

 Attached.